gooddata/gooddata-ui/docs/platform_intro.md

 ![Column Chart](assets/intro_column_chart.png "Column Chart")

-The graph shows the elements that together work as unified input for creating a visualization using GoodData.UI.
+The graph shows the elements that together work as unified input for creating a **visualization** using GoodData.UI, which is a view into a specific part of your data.
 In the column chart:

 * `$ Avg Daily Total Sales` is a **measure** that is a computational expression that aggregates one or more numerical values.
 In this example, you are interested in the average daily amount.